8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 Lot ID basically means you get to look at each individual lot and shares you have purchased and choose which to sell.
 This offers the most flexibility, requires the most work, and carries the most risk should undesired results occur.
 With this method, you may decide to sell a bunch of shares in something that had a lot of capital gains along with something else that had some capital losses and offset the gains and taxable footprint.

 In general, I would say that we don't want dividends to automatically reinvest.
-Instead, have the dividends kick out into the settlement account, then purchase back into whatever makes the most sense.
+Instead, have the dividends kick out into the settlement account, then purchase back into whatever makes the most sense (see previous section).
 The exception here might be for accounts that either don't have more than one asset, or, the account is tax-free or tax-deferred.

+Something else to consider when buying and selling is the concept of a limit order.
+A limit order basically says only buy this thing if the price per unit is this amount or less.
+Further, only sell this thing at this price or higher.
+Limit orders can help avoid bad timing during steep fluctuations.
+While the steep fluctuations may not happen often, it sucks to place an order to sell 10 shares of something at 2 USD each only to have the fair market value drop to 1 USD each before your order is settled.

 ## Bulls, bears, and corrections

 Most days, the United States stock market is, well, just the stock market.
-With that said, there are certain events that have been given names.
-It's also important to note that, from what I understand, there's a difference between events happening "the market" and events happening to folks in general, however, the two may experience good and bad at the same time.
+With that said, there are certain named events.
+It's also important to note that, from what I understand, there's a difference between events happening to "the market" and events happening to folks in general, however, the two may experience good and bad at the same time.

 A bull market means fair market values of things are tending to increase roughly 20 percent in a two month stretch; a bear market is the opposite.
 A correction is a decrease of 10 percent in a short period of time.
 A crash is a decrease of 40 percent or more.